 How to perform a Site Crawl?

 Performing a quick site crawl can provide great insight into your website.
-My two favourite tools for site audits are Ahrefs and Screaming Frog.
-Both of these tools provide awesome data to help you analyse your website.
+My two favorite tools for site audits are Ahrefs and Screaming Frog.
+Both of these tools provide awesome data to help you analyze your website.

 AHREFS site audit performance screen

 Tools such as Screaming Frog do not parse all the HTML on your website.
 This prevents you from seeing all the potential issues on your website.
 If you want to fix all your on-site issues then you will need to get a variety of tools.